 This program is used during the MySQL build/installation process.
 It compiles error message files from the error source files.
 See Section 4.4.1, “comp_err — Compile MySQL Error Message File”.

 This program enables you to improve the security of your MySQL installation.
-SQL.
-See Section 4.4.5, “mysql_secure_installation — Improve MySQL Installation Security”.
+See Section 4.4.4, “mysql_secure_installation — Improve MySQL Installation Security”.

 This program loads the time zone tables in the

 This program is used after a MySQL upgrade operation.
-It checks tables for incompatibilities and repairs them if necessary, and updates the grant tables with any changes that have been made in newer versions of MySQL.
+It updates the grant tables with any changes that have been made in newer versions of MySQL, and checks tables for incompatibilities and repairs them if necessary.
 See Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

 MySQL client programs that connect to the MySQL server:

 A client that performs administrative operations, such as creating or dropping databases, reloading the grant tables, flushing tables to disk, and reopening log files. mysqladmin can also be used to retrieve version, process, and status information from the server.
-See Section 4.5.2, “mysqladmin — Client for Administering a MySQL Server”.
+See Section 4.5.2, “mysqladmin — A MySQL Server Administration Program”.

 A table-maintenance client that checks, repairs, analyzes, and optimizes tables.
 See Section 4.5.3, “mysqlcheck — A Table Maintenance Program”.